Alexander Hugh Macmillan: Watch Tower Society board of directors

 In Faith on the March, Macmillan described a private meeting he had with Russell in 1916.
 According to Macmillan, Russell spoke of his poor health and indicated a desire for Macmillan to take over the affairs of the Allegheny office.
 Russell died several weeks later, on October 31, 1916.
 By 1918, The New York Times described Macmillan as "Superintendent of the Bethel Home" and as one of "the leaders of the International Bible Students Association".

-After the January 5, 1918, annual meeting of the Watch Tower Society, Macmillan joined the Society's board of director, and Rutherford became a board member and president.
+At the January 5, 1918, annual meeting of the Watch Tower Society, Macmillan was formally elected to the Society's board of directors, and Rutherford was reelected as a board member and president.
 That year, Macmillan—along with Rutherford and other Watch Tower Society officials—was arrested, charged with violation of the Sedition Act of 1918 as a result of anti-war sentiments expressed in the book, The Finished Mystery; they were sentenced to federal prison in Atlanta, but were released and exonerated in 1919.

 During the 1920s, Macmillan traveled extensively on service tours to Europe and the Middle East, for public speaking engagements and to monitor activities at branch offices around the world.
 Such assignments included Scotland, Denmark, Finland, Norway, Palestine, Lebanon and Syria, Italy, and Sweden.